jenkinsci/workflow-remote-loader-plugin/README.md

-# Workflow Remote File Loader Plugin
+# Pipeline Remote File Loader Plugin

 ## Summary

-The plugin simplifies the usage of the shared functionality in [Workflow](https://github.com/jenkinsci/workflow-plugin) scripts.
+The plugin simplifies the usage of the shared functionality in [Pipeline](https://github.com/jenkinsci/workflow-plugin) scripts.
 It allows to keep the logic in remote files in SCMs and load them on-demand.

 **Warning!** The project is a **Proof of concept**.
 The functionality may change before the release (if it happens, of course).
 Use it on your own risk.